ekabaeu/Medical-Chatbot-with-AI/docs/usage.md

 #### Chat Header
 - Displays "Medical Chat Assistant"
 - Remains fixed at the top of the interface
+- Features a green gradient color scheme for medical theme
+- Includes subtle shadow effects for depth

 #### Message Area
-- Shows conversation history
+- Shows conversation history with scrollable container
-- User messages appear on the right (green bubbles)
+- User messages appear on the right (green gradient bubbles)
-- Bot responses appear on the left (gray bubbles)
+- Bot responses appear on the left (light gray gradient bubbles)
 - Auto-scrolls to show latest messages
+- Background with subtle radial pattern for visual interest
+- Smooth fade-in animations for new messages

 #### Input Area
-- Text input field for typing messages
+- Text input field for typing messages with placeholder text
-- Send button (➤) to submit messages
+- Send button (➤) to submit messages with hover effects
 - Supports Enter key for submission
+- Responsive design with proper spacing
+- Focus effects with green border highlighting

 ### Message Features

 #### User Messages
-- Right-aligned green bubbles
+- Right-aligned green gradient bubbles with speech bubble styling
 - Display exactly what you typed
 - Timestamp not shown but recorded in history
+- Smooth fade-in animation when appearing

 #### Bot Messages
-- Left-aligned gray bubbles
+- Left-aligned light gray gradient bubbles with speech bubble styling
 - Support markdown formatting:
   - **Bold text** for emphasis
   - *Italic text* for additional information
   - Bullet points for lists
   - Line breaks for readability
+- Real-time streaming display (character by character)
+- Safe HTML rendering with sanitization
+- Smooth fade-in animation when appearing

 ### Special Interactions